 1.3 When to use Wave Soldering?

-Luckily, wave soldering can be used for both surface mount and through-hole printed circuit boards assemblies.
-In surface mount, you will need to glue electronic components onto the PCB surface using placement equipment.
+Wave soldering can be used for surface mount and through-hole printed circuit board assemblies.
+In surface mount, you must glue electronic components onto the PCB surface using placement equipment.
 After that, it will be ready to pass via the liquefied solder wave.

 2、Wave Soldering Process